aidh-aadil/sparky-bot/README.md

 - `fist-bump` : Generate a gif of you fist bumping a user
 - `hug` : Generate a gif of you hugging a user
 - `kiss` : Generate a gif of you kissing a user
+- `punch` : Generate a gif of you punching a user

 ### Fun commands